angebhd/bar-restau-client/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
 3. Run `npm start` to start the development server.
+- For the front-end to run correctly, remove **<React.StrictMode>** in src/index.js to avoid its developments side effects

 ## Folder Structure
 ```